miguelmota/solidity-audit-checklist/README.md

   <br />
 </h1>

-> A checklist of things to look for when auditing a Solidity smart contract.
+> A checklist of things to look for when auditing Solidity smart contracts.

 This is not a comprehensive list and solidity is quickly evolving so please do due dilegence on your part.